Minnesota Court Records

 Can I get a Felony Removed from a Court Record in Minnesota?

-- Crimes against court (contempt, failure to appear in court)
+- Crimes against the court (contempt, failure to appear in court)

 - Criminal property damage